YoshihiroIchinose/E5Comp/ExternalSharingMonitoring_en.md

 }
 "Newly identified total sharing activities since $Start"+": "+$GroupedCsv2.count

-#Search results that are not on the list side are newly registered as list items.
+#Write logs that are not on the SharePoint List
-#Add-PnPListItemのBatch処理だとUTCでタイムスタンプが書き込めなかったためCSOMを利用
+#In the Batch process of Add-PnPListItem, the timestamp could not be written in UTC, so use CSOM.
 $ctx=get-pnpcontext
 $list = $ctx.get_web().get_lists().getByTitle($SharingActivitiesList)
 $count=0